strimzi/proposals/044-cluster-wide-volume-usage-quota-management.md

 ## Proposal

-1. Extend the kafka-quotas-plugin so that we can choose to observe the disk usage of all brokers in the cluster.
+1. Extend the kafka-quotas-plugin so that we observe the disk usage of all brokers in the cluster.
-2. [Deprecate](#compatibility) the existing local disk observations.
+2. [Remove](#compatibility) the existing local disk observations, configuration and metrics.
 3. Add new [limit types](#limit-type-configuration), so that it is explicit what is being limited and better support heterogeneous disks
    1. throttle if available bytes less than threshold on any volume
    2. throttle if available ratio less than threshold on any volume